anokl/UML_samples/README.md

 ### Aggregation \ Composition
 Aggregation and composition add more semantic meaning to the relation.
 Aggregation relation assumes that a child object can exist independently of a parent object.
 In composition relation, a child can only exist in relation with a parent.
-Graphically, agregation and composition are represented by a hollow and filled dimond respectively.
+Graphically, agregation and composition are represented by a hollow and a filled dimond respectively.

 This two notions are very domain specific.
-In the example above, a finger probably cannot exist separated of a hand (aggregation) but a ring can be either related to a finger or can be lost and therefore exist on its own (composition).
+In the example above, a finger probably cannot exist separated from hand (aggregation) but a ring can be either related to a finger or can be lost and therefore can exist on its own (composition).

 ![Class Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/anokl/UML_samples/master/UML/aggregation_composition.puml)

+Plant UML syntax:

 ```
 @startuml